 Horizontal merger refers to the merger that occurs between the organizations that operate in the same or similar industries and generally the competitors in the industry opt for such type of mergers for reasons such as to increase the share in the market, to bring economies of scale, to reduce the level of competition, etc.

 A horizontal merger is a type of merger that happens between companies operating in the similar line of business or the same industry.
-In other words, a horizontal merger happens when companies which offer same or similar products or services come together under single ownership.
+In other words, it happens when companies that offer same or similar products or services come together under single ownership.
 Most companies going for such type of merger are competitors operating in the same industry.

 Why do Companies go for Horizontal Merger?